-Lantana: Ultimate Growth and Care Guide
+Lantana Growth and Care Guide

 Introduction to Lantana

 Lantana is a cherished addition to gardens, valued for its bold, colorful blooms, resilient nature, and ability to thrive in a wide range of growing conditions.
 Lantana belongs to the Verbenaceae family and includes well-known species such as Lantana camara and Lantana montevidensis.
+Its long blooming season, often stretching from Late Spring through Fall, makes it one of the most dependable sources of continuous color in hot, sunny landscapes.

 Native to tropical and subtropical regions of the Americas and Africa, it is celebrated for its adaptability and stunning, eye-catching floral displays.
 Its clusters of flowers come in vibrant shades of red, yellow, orange, pink, purple, and white, bringing dynamic color to landscapes, container gardens, and hanging baskets.

-While Lantana’s versatility makes it a popular choice for home gardens, it’s worth noting that in certain regions like Florida and Texas, it is considered invasive due to its ability to spread aggressively.
-For this reason, gardeners are encouraged to be mindful of local regulations and to select non-invasive cultivars when available.
+While Lantana is versatile and pairs well with other annuals, it’s worth noting that in certain regions like Florida and Texas, it is considered invasive due to its ability to spread aggressively.
+For this reason, gardeners are encouraged to be mindful of local regulations and to select non-invasive.

 Characteristics of Lantana